Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Experiments

-In our experiments, we embeded the messages (using the simulator) with S-UNIWARD \cite{Holub2014} at 0.4 bits per pixel.
+In our experiments, we embeded the messages using the simulator with S-UNIWARD \cite{Holub2014} at 0.4 bits per pixel and we used the same stego key.
 After embedding, the database obtained from BOSSBase consisted of 80 000 images (40 000 covers and 40 000 stegos), and the database from LIRMMBase consisted of 2 016 images (1008 covers and 1008 stegos).
 We limited our experiments to this payload size due to the high number of computations, and experiments that we have led on the CNN.
 More than 40 CNN were tested with many parameter variations.
 Figure \ref{fig:tested_CNN} illustrates the different values of the probability of error for some of the tested CNN.

 Due to the high number of parameters, it is necessary to have a high number of iterations of the back-propagation process in order for the CNN to converge.
 In our experiments, the number of times the database is scanned was between 100 and 200.
 With a learning database consisting of 60 000 images of size $256\times256$ this leads to a learning time that is less than one day (sometimes 2 hours, sometimes more, depending on the parameters and the charge on the GPU) with the most efficient double precision GPU card on the market on June 2015, i.e. the Nvidia Tesla K80.
 It thus takes more than one-month of computation in order to find our "best" network.
 For a reproducibility of experiments, the main parameters are given: the "mini-batch" size is 128, the "moment" is 0.9, the "learning coefficient" is 0.001 for weights and 0.002 for bias, the "weight decay" is 0.004 for convolutions layers and 0.01 for the fully connected network, the "drop out" is not activated.